 Feature prioritization is a crucial part of the product development process.
 Yet, it is the most difficult process as it includes in-depth research, internal horse-trading, market research, and more.
 It is found that most of the real problem with feature prioritization lies in lack of direction and strategic vision.

-Hence, before you move on with prioritization process, ask yourself three basic questions:
+Hence, before you move on with the prioritization process, ask yourself three basic questions:

 - Are your features made without any solid strategy or direction?